 Hybrid/Blended –Instructors meet with students in a classroom on one of the campus locations and the balance of the instruction takes place in Brightspace; or the instructor meets with students in a virtual classroom i.e. Zoom and the balance of the instruction takes place in Brightspace.
 Ergo, this is a blended format.

 Blended meetings may be weekly, monthly, or a specific number of times per semester as dictated by an instructor but meeting dates must be clearly advertised in the Banner course schedule and displayed in the course outline.

 Combined Online (COMBINEONL) – 50% Online and 50% online in real time.

 Real Time Online (RLTIME ONL) - recreates a classroom experience with your instructor and other class members using live virtual instruction (Zoom) on scheduled days and times.

 HyFlex ("Sufflex") – Simultaneously, some students attend on-campus and some students attend online in real time while all are enrolled in the same course.

 FAQ about online courses at Suffolk

-- Can I work at my own pace?
-No. Online courses follow the academic calendar and have due dates for assignments, discussions and exams.
-When can I register for online courses?
+- When can I register for online courses?
 Students can register during the same times as for traditional courses.
 The College does not have open enrollment.

 - Are online courses easier?
-No. You can expect the same requirements in a distance education course that you would find in an on-campus course.
+No. You can expect the same requirements in a distance education course as you would find in an on-campus course.

 Who should enroll in distance education courses?